ifeLawal/100-Days-Of-SwiftUI/day-000-014/README.md

     - you can continue a Switch statement using fallthrough
     - Swift with multiple conditions wraps the first && together
 - ternary operators are useful in cases where you need the condition passed to a parameter
+- Swift has a concept called Closures, which is similar to Javascript Promises

 ## Toughest quiz questions